Holiday Cottage Rentals Guide: Explore Insights, Suggestions and Important Information

 What is the difference between a holiday cottage and a vacation rental?

 A holiday cottage is a type of vacation rental typically located in rural or scenic areas.
-Vacation rentals include apartments, villas, and urban properties, while cottages often emphasize countryside or coastal settings.
+Vacation rentals include apartments and villas, while cottages often emphasize countryside or coastal settings.

 Are holiday cottage rentals subject to taxes?